Earl Cadogan: History

 Of Welsh origin, the family name was spelt Cadwgan until the early 15th century.
 According to Burke's Peerage, the family descends from: Rees ap Griffith ap Llewelyn ap Meredith Bengoch ap Howell (Lord of Penbuallt) ap Sitsylt (Lord of Builth) ap Llewelyn (Lord of Builth) ap Cadwgan ap Elystan Glodrydd ("The Renowned"), Prince of Fferreg, of Dol-y-Gaer, Breconshire.

-Major William Cadogan (1601–1661), a cavalry officer in Oliver Cromwell's army.
+Major William Cadogan (1601–1661) was a cavalry officer in Oliver Cromwell's army.
 His son Henry Cadogan was a barrister in Dublin.
 His eldest son William Cadogan was a noted soldier, politician and diplomat.
 He was a general in the army and fought in the War of the Spanish Succession and also served as Ambassador to the Netherlands and as Master-General of the Ordnance.
 In 1716, he was raised to the Peerage of Great Britain as Baron Cadogan, of Reading in the County of Berkshire, with normal remainder to the heirs male of his body.
 In 1718, he was further honoured when he was made Baron Cadogan, of Oakley in the County of Buckingham, with remainder, failing heirs male of his own, to his younger brother Charles Cadogan and the heirs male of his body, and Viscount Caversham, in the County of Oxford, and Earl Cadogan, in the County of Denbigh, with remainder to the heirs male of his body.
 These titles were also in the Peerage of Great Britain.

 Lord Cadogan had two daughters but no sons, so on his death in 1726, three titles—the barony of 1716, the viscountcy, and earldom—became extinct.
 However, he was succeeded in the barony of 1718 according to the special remainder by his brother Charles, the second Baron.
 He was a General of the Horse and also represented Reading and Newport, Isle of Wight, in the House of Commons.
 Cadogan married Elizabeth, second daughter and heiress of the prominent physician and collector Sir Hans Sloane.
 Through this marriage the Sloane estates in central London came into the Cadogan family, and these have been the basis of the family wealth ever since.

 His son, the third Baron, sat as Member of Parliament for Cambridge and served as Master of the Mint.
 In 1800 the earldom of Cadogan held by his uncle was revived when he was created Viscount Chelsea, in the County of Middlesex, and Earl Cadogan.
 These titles were in the Peerage of Great Britain.
 His youngest son, the third Earl (who succeeded his half-brother in 1832), was an admiral in the Royal Navy.
 In 1831, one year before he succeeded in the earldom, he was raised to the Peerage of the United Kingdom in his own right as Baron Oakley, of Caversham in the County of Oxford.
 He was succeeded by his eldest son, the fourth Earl.
 He was a Conservative politician and served under Lord Derby and Benjamin Disraeli as whip, Captain of the Yeomen of the Guard from 1866 to 1868.